March 7, 2023

 Such housing is also a frontline in the battle to arrest climate change, reduce poverty, and gain access to clean, reliable energy services.
 Yet, a dearth of such housing stock exists in emerging markets, particularly Latin America and the Caribbean.

 Meeting the region’s current housing gap will require $310 billion, or 5.7% of the region’s GDP.
-Meeting future housing demand needs annual investments of $70 million.
+Meeting future housing demand needs annual investments of $70 billion.